 The Registrar makes an evaluation of credits earned at other institutions.
 Transfer applicants who have earned 27 transferable semester hours of a 2.25 or better cumulative gpa meet the academic standards for admission.
 Transfer students with less than 27 transferable semester hours must defer to the admission standards for first-year students and also be evaluated by the Academic Standards Committee.
+International transfer students who have earned less than 27 transferable semester hours must defer to the Admission Standards for first-year students and also be evaluated by the Academic Standards Committee.
 International transfer students who have earned less than 27 transferable semester hours must defer to the Admissions Policy for International Students.